-The Company is involved in various disputes, claims, liens and litigation matters arising out of the normal course of business.
-While the outcome of these disputes, claims, liens and litigation matters cannot be predicted with certainty, after consulting with legal counsel, management does not believe that the outcome of these matters will have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.
+The Company may, from time to time, be involved in various disputes, claims, liens and litigation matters arising out of the normal course of business.
+The Company is not aware of any pending or threatened litigation that, if resolved against the Company, would have a material adverse effect on the Company's consolidated financial position, results of operations or cash flows.